Déjà vu: Rashford haunts PSG as United wins 2-1 in Paris - WHIZ News

 While the goalkeepers were good, both sides had key players missing through injury and neither had a presence in midfield.
 The fast-paced game became an end-to-end contest with one counter-attack following the other and gaps everywhere that should have been better exploited.

+“I don’t have an explanation, we simply were not good.
+We weren’t strong in the challenge, we were slow to track back,” he said.
+“We started the game badly and finished it badly.
+It’s a pity to lose points this way at home.
+We were too slow to make tackles and paid a heavy price.”

-Mbappe’s pace tormented United but so did Rashford’s speed and Martial’s mobility, and Martial drew a clumsy foul from Abdou Diallo — replacing the injured Marquinhos — for United’s penalty.
+For while Mbappe’s pace tormented United so did Rashford’s speed and Martial’s mobility.
+It was Martial who drew a clumsy foul from Abdou Diallo — replacing the injured Marquinhos — for United’s penalty.

 Fernandes had missed a penalty for the first time in the United jersey against Newcastle on Saturday.
 Navas guessed the right way and dived to his left to stop his effort this time, but a video review showed the Costa Rica goalkeeper had both feet off his line when Fernandes struck the ball.